 Standard Lead In: It’s about making your stuff available for someone else to use periodically, and others doing the same.

-Why Me Personally: I have collected heaps of quirky musical instruments in my time and whilst I love using them when I am in the mood, I certainly don’t practise every day and I don’t use them as near enough as I should.
+Why Me Personally: I have collected heaps of quirky musical instruments in my time and whilst I love using them when I am in the mood, I certainly don’t practice every day and I don’t use them as near enough as I should.

 Why Other People: By the same token, I know other people are interested in using them as they have asked about them or borrowed them before.
+They may want them for an album recording to see if the kids actually care enough to invest in the new hobby.

 Aren’t you worried they will screw your stuff up?